Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 Peshitta "so that you may not stumble"

 This Greek term (AORIST PASSIVE SUBJUNCTIVE of skandalizō, BAGD 752) was originally used of a baited trap for catching animals.
-It is often translated "fall away" (cf. Matt.
-13:21; 24:10; Mark 4:17; 14:27,29).
-Its figurative language in this context refers to believers not being caught unawares by the hateful actions of fellow Jews, even religious leaders.
+It is often translated

 16:2 "They will make you outcasts from the synagogue" This refers to excommunication from the synagogue (cf. John 9:22,34; 12:42).

 There is so much that is unknown about Jewish dis-fellowshipping procedures.
-There was both a temporary and a permanent exclusion from synagogue services.
+There were two temporary forms and a permanent exclusion from synagogue services.
 Later, after the fall of Jerusalem in A.D.
 70, at Jamnia in Palestine, the rabbis developed a "curse oath" (i.e., The Eighteen Benedictions, about A.D.
 90) related to Christ by which they desired to exclude Christians from synagogue services.
 This is what finally forced a split between the followers of Christ and local Jewish synagogues.
 At first believers in Christ met with the local synagogue on Sabbath and with fellow believers on Sunday evening after work (Sunday was the first work day).
 After this reformation within Pharisaic Judaism, they could no longer worship with the synagogue.
 So, they continued to meet on "the Lord's day" (i.e., resurrection day).

 SPECIAL TOPIC: EXCOMMUNICATION